paulcosmos/new-world-template/content/services/dental.md

 ---
 ## Doggy Dental Care

-As much as we love our pets, nobody likes dog breath.
-If your pooch has the pong, bring them in us and our professionally-trained, highly experienced team can give their teeth a professional clean and examination.
+As much as we love our pets, nobody likes dog breath!
+If your pooch has the pong, bring them in us and our professionally-trained, highly experienced team can give their teeth a professional clean.
+We offer Emmy-Pet ultrasonic teeth cleaning to help keep on top of your dogs dental hygiene.

-If your dog is not comfortable having their teeth brushed, we can work with you to slowly build up their trust and familiarity with a toothbrush over time, helping you both work into a daily dental-hygiene routine.
+Severe bad breath may be a sign of tooth decay or other dental issues.
+Book a consultation today and our expert staff can perform an examination and advise you on the best treatment for your dog.